PokeLegoCuber/PokeLegoCuber.github.io/README.md

 # PokeLegoCuber.github.io

-My portfolio website
+My Portfolio Website

 https://pokelegocuber.github.io/

-### This website was built and based on this repository:
+### This website was originally built and based on this repository:
 ### https://github.com/MLH/mlh-localhost-build-first-website